 "You don't have a girlfriend, String?"
 I asked him, and I saw him and Dom exchange a curious look.

-"No, Sinj," String said, and I thought I heard a note of sadness in his voice.
+"No, Sinj.
+I don't."
+I thought I heard a note of sadness in his voice.
 But that's gotta be my imagination, I thought.

 "Too bad," I said as we got ready to close the hangar down.
 String invited me to go up to the cabin and go fishing, but I decided to take a rain check.
 I told String and Dom about Michael setting me up with my own place, which didn't seem to surprise them.
-"You and Dom are welcome there any time," I said.
+"You and Dom are welcome there any time."